10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 10-Day Costa Rica Itinerary

-Click on this map to view the interactive map on Google My Maps.
+Click on the map below to view the interactive map on Google My Maps.

 Day 1: Arrive in San Jose and Drive to La Fortuna